 Employees are fully vested in any SEP IRA assets as soon as you contribute money to the account—something to consider if you want to use the account to retain valuable employees.
 The rules governing access to the assets are similar to the rules for traditional IRAs:

-- You can make a withdrawal from your SEP IRA prior to age 59½ without incurring the early withdrawal penalty in specific circumstances, including financial hardship, higher education expenses, or a first home purchase, up to a lifetime limit of $10,000
+- You can make a withdrawal from your SEP IRA prior to age 59½ without incurring the early withdrawal penalty in specific circumstances, including health insurance premiums paid while unemployed, higher education expenses, or a first home purchase, up to a lifetime limit of $10,000

 - You can't borrow from a SEP IRA